chiragmoradiya4948/library-api/library management system.md

 # Library management system API #

-This API allows you to reserve a book from library.
+This API allows you to reserve/order a book from library.

-The API is available at `https://simple-books-api.glitch.me`
+## Opearion configured on end point ##

+1) Status of API end
+2) List of books available in library
+3) Get inforamtion about single book
+4) Submit an order
+5) Get all orders
+6) Get an order with order ID
+7) Update an order
+8) Delete an order
+9) API Authentication

-## Endpoints ##
+## Implementation on lab ##

 ### 1) Status ###